dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		# to return list of available themes
 		self.sModeList = MagicPanels.getTheme("config")

+		# now you can set it like this to drop-down menu:
 		self.sMode = QtGui.QComboBox(self)
 		self.sMode.addItems(self.sModeList)

 ##### Result:

 		return Qt CSS string to set via self.setStyleSheet(QtCSS)

+### adjustGUI(iSelf, iType="right"):

+##### Description:

+		Adjust GUI position and not repeat code in all tools.

+##### Args:

+		iSelf: self window object
+		iType: positions string:
+			* "left": move gui to the left top FreeCAD window corner
+			* "left-offset": move gui to the left bottom FreeCAD window corner with offset from left and bottom
+			* "right": move gui to the right top FreeCAD window corner
+			* "right-bottom": move gui to the right bottom FreeCAD window corner
+			* "center": move gui to the center of the FreeCAD window

+##### Usage:

+		MagicPanels.adjustGUI(self, "right")

+##### Result:

+		Adjust GUI position.

 # Info screen